lazebird/tvconfig2clash-action/README.md

 ```

 ## Use in GitHub Actions
-Use action.yml as a composite Action or invoke the script directly:
+Use the published Action from the Marketplace:
 ```yaml
 name: Generate Clash Rule Provider
 on: